jonmikeli/azureiotdevicesimulator5-dps/docs/LatencyTests.md

-﻿# Azure IoT Device Simulator (.NET 5) - DPS version - Latency Tests
+﻿# Azure IoT Device Simulator (.NET 5, C#) - DPS version - Latency Tests

 This section describes a way to measure first level latency between a given device and the cloud solution (Microsoft Azure IoT Hub and Azure Function).